Bi-Factorial Preference Optimization: Balancing Safety-Helpfulness in Language Models: Experiment

 \subsection{Ablations}

-We validate the technical design of our algorithm in \cref{tab:ablation}, showing that the shift parameter \(\alpha\) and buffered training are effective in improving harmlessness.
+We validate the technical design, especially the shifting parameter $\alpha$ and the buffer training in \cref{tab:ablation}.
 In the {\ours} \(\alpha = 0\) experiment, we set the shift parameter \(\alpha\) to 0.
 The results indicate that, as illustrated in \cref{sec:illustrative}, the shift parameter \(\alpha\) is useful in distinguishing unsafe data, and thus improves performance on generative tasks in harmlessness slightly.
 In the {\ours} - w/o buffer experiment, we do not balance examples from the safety dataset and the helpful dataset, but instead mix the two datasets and randomly sample data from them.
 The lower harmlessness performance provides the evidence that buffered training helps mitigate the tension between helpfulness and harmlessness.
-Full results are provided in \cref{appen:fullresults}.
+Full results and detailed ablation are provided in \cref{appen:fullresults} and \cref{appen-sec:ablation}.

+Other hyper-parameters, like $ \tau, B_1$, are set based on either our theoretical understanding or the past work~\citep{gpo}, and the fine-tuning strategy is orthogonal to the algorithm, while we further include their ablation in \cref{appen-sec:ablation}.